EXPLAINER: N. Korean missile tests follow same old playbook

 A possible high-profile provocation by North Korea could be conducting long-range missile and nuclear tests, which Kim Jong Un suspended when he began engaging diplomatically with Washington.

 After a torrid run of long-range missile and nuclear tests in 2016-17, Kim Jong Un claimed to have achieved the ability to attack the U.S. homeland with nuclear missiles.
-But outside experts said North Korea hasn’t mastered a few remaining technologies, such protecting its warheads during the harsh conditions of atmospheric reentry to have functioning intercontinental ballistic missiles.
+But outside experts said North Korea hasn’t mastered a few remaining technologies, such as one on protecting its warheads during the harsh conditions of atmospheric reentry, to have functioning intercontinental ballistic missiles.

 But one unlikely possibility is U.N.
-Security Council sanctions more punishing than the current ones.
+Security Council sanctions becoming more punishing than the current ones.
 China, the North’s major diplomatic ally and economic lifeline, wields veto power on the council.
 Given its current tensions with Washington, China may not easily agree on more sanctions even if North Korea engages in long-range or nuclear tests, Cha said.